Skip to content Skip to footer navigation

 Or perhaps you're not planning on changing your lounge lizard ways but want to buy a nice gift for the gym bunny in your life.

-"Ease of use, comfort and distance accuracy are key components of our test and these devices stumbled in one, or more, of these areas," says CHOICE tech expert Peter Zaluzny
+"Ease of use, comfort and distance accuracy are key components of our test and some of these devices stumbled when it comes to comfort, while others have some annoying quirks that turned our testers off" says CHOICE tech expert Peter Zaluzny

-"Some otherwise decent fitness bands or smartwatches have been let down by their performance in these areas."
+"Some otherwise decent fitness bands or smartwatches have been let down by poor performance in some important areas."

 We don't want you to end up with a dud buy, so here are the products that scored lowest in our lab tests.
 Consider becoming a CHOICE member to see the best performers.